On June 23, 2023, a one-day seminar will be held with Dr. Thomas Kehl-Fie (University of Illinois...

 Welcome to the Research Cluster Regulatory RNA networks in response to biotic and abiotic stresses | NetRNA

-The NetRNA consortium, coordinated by Dr. Pascale Romby, gathers 12 CNRS teams working on different aspects of genes expression regulation by RNA in various organisms (Institut de Biologie Moléculaire et Cellulaire and Institut de Biologie Moléculaire des Plantes).
-These teams are respectively leaded by: Magali Frugier, Sébastien Pfeffer, Pascale Romby and Michael Ryckelynck (UPR 9002), Jean-Luc Imler, Nicolas Matt and Carine Meignin (UPR 9022), Todd Blevins, Dominique Gagliardi, Damien Garcia and Pascal Genschik (UPR 2357).
+The NetRNA consortium, coordinated by Dr. Ivan Tarrasov, gathers 13 CNRS teams working on different aspects of genes expression regulation by RNA in various organisms (Institut de Biologie Moléculaire et Cellulaire and Institut de Biologie Moléculaire des Plantes).
+These teams are respectively leaded by: Sébastien Pfeffer, Roland Marquet & Jean-Christophe Paillart (associated team), Pascale Romby and Michael Ryckelynck (UPR 9002), Jean-Luc Imler, Joao Trinidade Marques, Nicolas Matt and Carine Meignin (UPR 9022), Todd Blevins, Dominique Gagliardi & Helène Zuber, Pauline Jullien, Manfred Heinlein (associated team) and Pascal Genschik (UPR 2357).

 The general objective of the NetRNA network is to advance knowledge on functions of the regulatory RNAs, mainly small ncRNAs, their targets and mechanisms.
 Our main objective is to integrate these regulatory RNAs into the general network of gene expression in a variety of pathogens (bacteria, viruses, parasites) and of organisms such as plants, insects, and mammals.
 A special focus will be directed towards regulatory RNAs that play a role in development, stress-related responses, immune responses, host-pathogen interactions, and in human diseases.